as1212742/c_r_s/README.md

-# Node.js & Passport Login
+# IIITB Course Review System

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.